mustardamus/wandersage/docs/08-reference.md

 ### `$NOTEBOOK`

-The full path of the currently loaded notebook.
+Notebook renderer: The full path of the currently loaded notebook.
+Interactive terminal: The full path of the initially loaded notebook.
+This will not change when loading a new notebook!

 ### `$NOTEBOOKS`

-The full path of the parent directory of the currently loaded notebook.
+Notebook renderer: The full path of the parent directory of the currently loaded notebook.
+Interactive terminal: The full path of the parent directory of the initially loaded notebook.
+This will not change when loading a new notebook!

 ## Functions